-- 1. Name one important beverage crop and specify the geographical conditions required for its growth.
-(AS1) - 2.
+- 1. Name one important beverage crop and specify the geographical conditions required for its growth. - 2.
 The land under cultivation has been reducing day by day.
 Can you imagine its consequences?

-(AS4) - 3.
-On an outline map of India, show the millet producing areas.
-(AS5) - 4.
-What is Minimum Support Price (MSP)?
+4. What is Minimum Support Price (MSP)?
 How is it being implemented in your area?
-(AS4)